When to visit

 Boston Tea Party Ships and Museum

 The museum's guided tour will take you onto a full-scale restored 18th-century sailing vessel where you will relive, and even take part in, the Boston Tea Party, accompanied by interpreters in period costume.
-The museum also offers a collection of historic artifacts, interactive exhibits and an award-winning multi-sensory documentary.
+The museum also offers a collection of historic artifacts and interactive exhibits in addition to an award-winning multi-sensory documentary.

 Open daily from 9 a.m. to 6 p.m. (until 5 p.m. in low season).

 This 4-kilometre red-lined route will lead you to 16 official historic sites, including churches, cemeteries, museums, parks and houses, that played a significant role in the American Revolution.
 The complete circuit takes about a day.
 If you don't have time to see it all, here are some of the highlights you won't want to miss:

 Boston Common is America's oldest public park.
 Located in the heart of Boston, the Common has borne witness to many significant events in the city's history since its founding in 1634.